Prepare for a Career in Human Resources

 - Conflict resolution skills to both initiate and mediate workplace conflicts

-- Able to set and accomplish goals and work as a member of a team
+- Ability to set and accomplish goals and work as a member of a team

-- Demonstrate a high level of integrity, confidentiality, and fairness
+- A high level of integrity, confidentiality, and fairness

 Entry-Level Job Opportunities and Gaining Experience